fitzterra/Cybot/firmware/README.md

 **Installation**: This can be installed vi the Arduino IDE Library Manager.
 Search for `IRRemote` by **shirrif**.

+### SoftPWM
+This library provides software PWM which allows any digital pin to be used for PWM control and not only yhe hardware PWM pins.

+Configuring software PWM for speed control can be done my defining `HBRIDGE_SOFT_PWM` in `config.h` under the *HBRIDGE_DRV_EN* section.

+This should only be done if it is not possible to use have 4 hardware enabled PWM pins for controlling the two HBridges.
+Software PWM is slower than hardware PWM and also has some other limitations that might become an issue depending on the complexity and other libraries used in the rest of the control system.

+**Installation**: Clone it from **Brett Hagman's** [SoftPWM GitHub] repo into your `libraries` directory.

 Components
 ----------
 The software consists of the following components: